Click to return to the first page

 Cherry Picking the Evidence

 Buster Keaton said that The General was one of his three top financial successes.
 And check out the lovely interview with Marion Mack: “...we were surprised when it took off as it did.
 It was the audiences that made it such a hit; the studio never realized what a gem they had in their hands until the money started rolling in.”
-This was commonly accepted knowledge, and nobody thought to question or investigate what Buster and Marion had said.
+In English-speaking lands, this was commonly accepted knowledge, and nobody thought to question or investigate what Buster and Marion had said.
 Well, nobody — until Tom Dardis came along.

 Tom Dardis’s mistake-ridden 1979 “biography,” Keaton: The Man Who Wouldn’t Lie Down, shook movie scholarship to the ground.
 He brought forth evidence that The General had been met with critical hostility and that it had been a massive flop that would soon cost Buster his freedom.
 He cited as evidence of The General’s poor reception snippets from five reviews from New York City newspapers, which were among the few newspapers that had movie critics on the payroll (p.
 144):